Academy of Finland data management plans

 At the application stage

-The Academy requires that projects funded by it commit to open access to scientific publications prepared from their research results and to the opening of research data produced in the project.
+The Research Council requires that projects funded by it commit to open access to scientific publications prepared from their research results and to the opening of research data produced in the project.
 However, for justified reasons, data may have different degrees of transparency and limited access, from completely open to completely restricted.
 In all cases, the metadata of publications and data shall be made publicly available.
 If the data cannot be made publicly available for a justified reason such as data privacy or IPR, it suffices to publish their metadata.
 See the steps to publishing metadata in the University's JYX publication archive (requires login with JYU credentials).

 1) Where you store the materials you collect and produce during the project: